Fuzzy Overlay (Spatial Analyst)

 Usage

-• This tool is recommended for the use with the result of the fuzzy membership tool.
+• This tool is recommended for use with the result of the Fuzzy Membership tool.
 It is meant to be applied to rasters with values that range between 0 and 1.

-• The following lists the appropriate Overlay type to use for certain conditions.
+• The following are the appropriate Overlay type parameter values to use for certain conditions:

 • Use Or to get the maximum value from all of the input evidence rasters.
-In this case, if any of the input have a high value, the final output will be high.
+If any of the inputs have a high value, the final output will be high.

 • Use And to get the minimum value from all of the input evidence rasters.
-Here, all inputs must have a high value in order for the output to be a high value.
+All inputs must have a high value for the output to be a high value.

 • Use Product when the combined evidence is less important than any single evidence.